RoboJackets/robocup-software/docs/source/contributing.rst

      */
     """

-Smaller commments about specific lines of code should be include in the ``.cpp`` files.
+Smaller commments about specific lines of code should be included in the ``.cpp`` files.

 **Style and Formatting**